-ID RISK DESCRIPTION EFFECT(S) 267 Additional property acquisition is necessitated by change in design.
-New project costs and delays to schedule.
-308 Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP.
-Delay and delay claims 298 Changes to PTC implementation schedule could delay completion of the electrification work.
+ID RISK DESCRIPTION EFFECT(S) 298 Changes to PTC implementation schedule could delay completion of the electrification work.
 Cost and schedule of BBII contract could increase as a result of change in PTC system Changes in datafiles could affect what Balfour provides; could delay timing for testing; could change books that FRA had to review.
 Full integrated testing between EMU and wayside cannot be conducted without PTC in place.
 Delays to completion of signal system could result in conflicts with PTC testing and PCEP construction and integrated testing.
 Potential for track access impacts due to PTC testing.
 309 Potential that vehicles will not receive timely notification from FRA of compliance with acceptable alternate crash management standards Delays to completion of construction and additional cost to changes in design.
 209 TASI may not have sufficient number of signal maintainers for testing.
 Delays to construction/testing.
 Delays to completion of infrastructure may delay acceptance of vehicles 302 May not have a 110-mph electrified section of track that will be ready for testing for final acceptance of vehicle.
 Contract with Stadler implies readiness of Electrification Project and track upgrades for EMU testing Delays in testing may increase Caltrain costs.
+10 Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles.
+Delay in obtaining parts / components.
+Cost increases.
+(See Owner for allocation of costs) Schedule increase - 3 months (See Owner for allocation of damages associated with this Risk) 14 Contractor's proposal on stakeholder requested changes to the vehicles (e.g., High Level Doors in lieu of windows as emergency exits) may significantly exceed JPB authorized amount.
+Schedule delay.
+Cost increase.
 240 Property not acquired in time for contractor to do work.
-Property Acquisition not complete per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment • Potential delays in construction schedule
+Property Acquisition not complete per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment Potential delays in construction schedule